 Kenya is often referred to as the "home of the African safari" as the African safari originated in Kenya.
 One of the highlights of a Kenya safari tour is seeing the Great Migration, as the wildebeest move into the Masai Mara.

 There are however many other superb Kenya safari destinations including national parks and game reserves.
-Read more below or browse our Kenya Safari Guide
+Read more below or browse our Kenya Safari Guide articles.

 The Masai Mara National Reserve is home to the vast Serengeti Plains, the Big Five and the never-to-be-forgotten mass migration of Wildebeest and Zebra that happens every year.
 The Mara has rolling grasslands and acacia savannah, sharing the Serengeti Plains with Tanzania.
 The animals roam freely between the two countries in search of food.
 Rich with game, visitors can see Elephant, Lion, Rhino, Buffalo and Leopard as well as the beautiful Cheetah in the reserve.

-Other animals include, Spotted Hyena, Black Backed Jackal, Hippo, Eland and Giraffe.
+Other animals include Spotted Hyena, Black Backed Jackal, Hippo, Eland and Giraffe.
 In fact, the Lion population is doing so well that they are seen often and appear to be quite used to vehicles.
 The migration happens every year in late July / August, when millions of Wildebeest and Zebra cross the Mara River into Kenya, its a gruesome end for thousands that get taken by predators and crocodiles at the crossing.
 The same journey happens again in reverse during October.

 The Masai Mara has reserve status so that the Maasai tribe, who have occupied the area since the 17th century, can live and continue their way of life.
 The proud Maasai are herdsmen and warriors, living harmoniously amongst the wildlife as pastoralists and not hunters.
 Visitors may see a traditional dance performed by the men at some of the Masai Mara safari lodges.

 One of the lesser known Parks, although it has had its moments in the past due to the efforts of Joy and George Adamson of Born Free fame.
 It is a lush area, with great views and Mt Kenya in the background.
 Located east of Meru, the Park experiences high rainfall and has dense jungle, tall grass and swamps this does make it harder to see game but there are plenty of animals.
-Security has been increased in the Park after some terrible incidents of poaching before now, but it is worth checking the conditions in advance of a planned visit.
-Read more about Meru National Park in Kenya

-, this together with the image of a herd of Elephant strolling across in the foreground has been immortalised in peoples minds and draws a great many visitors who wish to capture it for themselves.
+Amboseli in Kenya is the site of a magnificent view of the snow capped peaks of Kilimanjaro, this together with the image of a herd of Elephant strolling across in the foreground has been immortalised in peoples minds and draws a great many visitors who wish to capture it for themselves.
 Kilimanjaro is across the border in Tanzania and rises an impressive 5km (3 miles) over the plains this stunning view is best seen at sunrise and sunset.

 Located 200km (124 miles) from Nairobi, the Park itself is not big, but visitors get the best opportunity of seeing Black Rhino and a huge variety of wildlife.
 The ideal spots to view game are at the swamps, the rest of the Park is flat and dusty - unfortunately due repeated off-road excursions by visitors the grasslands and fragile eco-system have suffered.

 It is therefore in everyones interest to stay on the roads.
 Visitors can fly-in directly to Amboseli, or self-drive via Namanga on the A104 road, the last section of around 75km (47 miles) is uneven, but the roads are generally not bad.

 This is the site of another incredible picture of life in East Africa, more than a million pink Flamingos and thousands of other birds, feeding along the shores of Lake Nakuru, a shallow soda lake.
 Visitors should note that conditions have to be just right for this incredible event to happen at all, otherwise the birds move on to other suitable sites, it would be best to check first.

 The best vewing spot is Baboon Cliff; this gives good elevation and perspective.
 The Park covers about 200km (124 miles) with a variety of animals present including abundant impala, also warthog and waterbuck.
 This really is a bird watchers heaven, but other game animals that might be seen are Buffalo, Lion, Leopard, Black Rhino, White Rhino and also Rothschild Giraffe and Eland.